-- 11.1 College admission and recruitment procedures will be clearly stated to allow ease of access to all potential learners. - 11.2 All learners' recruitment material will clearly reflect the College's commitment to equality and Inclusion and promote a safe and welcoming environment to all sections of the community. - 11.3 The College will address areas of under-representation in terms of gender and ethnic profile of the College through targeted positive action work. - 11.4 The College will ensure that no student will receive less favourable treatment than another on the grounds of any of the named nine protected characteristics including their social or economic background.
-The College may take positive steps to encourage and support applications from under-represented groups; however admissions and selection decisions will be based on merit. - 11.5 No College employee will discriminate unfairly, directly or indirectly in making selection decisions. - 11.6 The College will promote the support and facilities available to learners who have disabilities or learning difficulties throughout the application, selection and enrolment stages. - 11.7 Learners will be entitled to a comprehensive induction programme that will communicate the College's commitment to equality, inclusion and human rights.
+- 11.1 College admission and recruitment procedures will be clearly stated to allow ease of access to all potential students. - 11.2 All students' recruitment material will clearly reflect the College's commitment to equality and Inclusion and promote a safe and welcoming environment to all sections of the community. - 11.3 The College will address areas of under-representation in terms of gender and ethnic profile of the student population in College through targeted positive action work.
+These groups are under-represented equality groups in the UK construction Workforce [2018]. - 11.4 The College will ensure that no student will receive less favourable treatment than another on the grounds of any of the named nine protected characteristics including their social or economic background.
+The College may take positive steps to encourage and support applications from under-represented groups; however admissions and selection decisions will be based on merit. - 11.5 No College employee will discriminate unfairly, directly or indirectly in making selection decisions. - 11.6 The College will promote the support and facilities available to students who have disabilities or learning difficulties throughout the application, selection and enrolment stages. - 11.7 Students will be entitled to a comprehensive induction programme that will communicate the College's commitment to equality and inclusion.